-The LOFR should be involved in demobilization planning, representing the agencies with respect to their needs and desires for removal of agency resources from the incident.
-Once demobilization procedures and priorities have been established, the LOFR informs agencies on the demobilization plan.

-West Coast states and British Columbia have signed a mutual aid agreement.
-The LOFR may be asked to work with other jurisdictions to request assistance for the response
+The LOFR should be involved in demobilization planning, representing the agencies with respect to their needs and desires for the removal of agency resources from the West Coast states and British Columbia have signed a mutual aid agreement.
+The LOFR may be asked to work with other jurisdictions to request assistance for the response.

-A Best practice for daily updates for Agencies - when updating agencies and asking for their support of the IAP, the meeting should occur after the Planning Meeting to present the plan for the next operation al period.
+A best practice for daily updates for Agencies - when updating agencies and asking for their support of the IAP, the meeting should occur after the Planning Meeting to present the plan for the next operational period.